DesBoe/Automated-Insect-Monitoring-Ontology/README.md

 - Machine_ID

 # Track
-a sequence of continuous detections
+a time-sequence of continuous detections

 # Source Image
 This is a photograph that can have different types of backgrounds and may contain one or more target species